daviesgeek/guetzli-gui/README.md

 ## Contribution

 Please feel free to submit PRs and/or issues for changes.
 I reserve the right to deny any PRs or feature requests.

+Disclaimer: this project is not associated with Google in any way.

 ## License